FOR IMMEDIATE RELEASE

 Results of this 7-year study show that AC produced consistent and linear gains in BMD, averaging 1.04% per year over the full duration of the study.
 In addition to calcium and vitamin D3, the AC supplements provided trace minerals, magnesium, vitamin K (as MK-7), boron, vitamin C, and elemental strontium (from citrate).

-Study participants (172 healthy women) were recruited by contacting consumers who had purchased AC from 1 to 7 years, had completed at least one dual-energy x-ray absorptiometry (DEXA) BMD scan and/or blood chemistry test, and had not been taking bisphosphonates or other anti-resporptive or bone anabolic medications.
+Study participants (172 healthy women) were recruited by contacting consumers who had purchased AC from 1 to 7 years, had completed at least one dual-energy x-ray absorptiometry (DEXA) BMD scan and/or blood chemistry test, and had not been taking anti-resorptive drugs or bone anabolic medications.
 Participants volunteered to complete complimentary BMD tests and allow the use of their redacted data.

 In response to concerns that long-term use of calcium supplements may have adverse cardiovascular effects,(5) a 45-measurement blood chemistry panel was used to evaluate and compare baseline-ending changes in lipids and other blood chemistries between AC consumers and non-AC users.
 No adverse effects or safety concerns were found.